JPeraless/ForwardKin4DoF/README.md

-# Simulation for the Schulich Space Rover Team's rover robot
+# Simulation for the SSRT's rover robot